YashGupta95/AlphaQuiz/README.md

 # AlphaQuiz
-A simple Quiz application built using C# and ReactJS
+A simple Quiz application built using C# and ReactJS (using Material UI library)

 Prerequisites to setup and run the application:
 - Visual Studio 2022 (or above)